ciori/raspiscripts/README.md

 ## Setup

 1. Start from a machine with a sudoer user, ssh access/keys and local static IP configured to your liking (can be Bare-Metal, a Virtual Machine or an LXC Container).
-2. execute `curl -fsSL https://raw.githubusercontent.com/ciori/raspiscripts/main/main.sh | bash -`
+2. execute `curl -fsSL https://raw.githubusercontent.com/ciori/raspiscripts/main/main.sh | sudo -E bash -`